At 10 hours/week

 If you need to sharpen your pre-requisite skills, try the Intro to Descriptive Statistics course.

 The Data Visualization Nanodegree program is comprised of content and curriculum to support four (4) projects.
-Once you subscribe to a Nanodegree program, you will have access to the content and services for the length of time specified by your subscription.
 We estimate that students can complete the program in four (4) months working 10 hours per week.

 Each project will be reviewed by the Udacity reviewer network.
 Feedback will be provided and if you do not pass the project, you will be asked to resubmit the project until it passes.